Walter Russell Mead: Transatlantic relations

-Mead has been a strong supporter of transatlantic relations.
-He is currently a Richard von Weizsäcker Fellow at the Bosch Stiftung.
+Mead has been a strong supporter of Transatlantic relations.
+As one of America's leading analysts of international affairs, Mead has had a belief that global prosperity, the defense of human rights, and the establishment of a secure and peaceful order in Transatlantic relations require a foreign policy that places a robust America at the center of a vigorous network of allies.
+In his article "What Truman Can Teach Trump" for The Wall Street Journal, Mead compares a foreign policy of Truman and Trump and states that "The U.S. needed to take on the global role that the British Empire had played at its zenith" and "A Trumanist approach would start by showing some trust in the foreign policy instincts of the American People."
+Mead is currently a Richard von Weizsäcker Fellow at the Bosch Stiftung.

 "China Is the Real Sick Man of Asia" controversy

 In February 2020, Mead published an opinion piece in The Wall Street Journal titled "China Is the Real Sick Man of Asia".
-The title, chosen by the Journal's editors, was criticized by a Chinese foreign spokesperson and some professors in the United States as racist; the article was defended by the CEO of the company that published the journal 53 reporters and editors of the Wall Street Journal signed an open letter criticizing the headline and urging the newspaper's leaders "to consider correcting the headline and apologizing to our readers, sources, colleagues and anyone else who was offended" by it.
-The demand for apology was rejected by academic Susan L. Shirk who, according to an article in The New York Times, said that there was reason for the newspaper to refrain from making an apology as the Chinese government had also demanded one.
-In March the Chinese government expelled three Wall Street Journal reporters from China over the article, the first such expulsion since 1998.
-This decision drew criticism from the State Department, the Foreign Correspondents' Club of China and an article in USA Today.
+The title, chosen by the Journal's editors, was criticized by a Chinese foreign spokesperson and some professors in the United States as racist; the article was defended by the CEO of Dow Jones, the company that publishes the Journal.
+53 reporters and editors of the Wall Street Journal signed an open letter criticizing the headline and urging the newspaper's leaders "to consider correcting the headline and apologizing to our readers, sources, colleagues and anyone else who was offended" by it.
+Arguing against such an apology was former U.S. diplomat Susan L. Shirk who, according to an article in The New York Times, argued that the newspaper should refrain from making an apology because the Chinese government had demanded one.
+In March 2020, the Chinese government expelled three Wall Street Journal reporters from China over the article, the first such expulsion since 1998.
+This decision drew criticism from the State Department, the Foreign Correspondents' Club of China, and an article in USA Today.